mhoemmen/wg21-proposals/submdspan_future/submdspan-future.md

         * Some exposition-only functions proposed in previous revisions (e.g., _`canonical-ice`_, _`subtract-ice`_, and _`check-static-bounds`_), as well as some preexisting exposition-only functions (e.g., _`first_`_ and _`last_`_), have been renamed, replaced, or removed.

         * "Unit-stride slice" has been redefined to depend only on `IndexType` instead of a layout mapping, and to apply only to canonical slice types.
+Its definition has been moved up from [mdspan.sub.map.common] to [mdspan.sub.slices].

     * Update non-wording sections to reflect wording changes